 Your Provisional Patent Application

 Without a doubt, one of my favorite things is the light in someone’s eyes while describing a new invention.
-Recently, I had a conversation with a client about her recently filed patent application.
-She was so excited to market her new device, like someone with really great news that cannot wait to share it with the world.
+Recently, I had a conversation with a client about her recently-filed patent application.
+She was so excited to market her new device, like someone with really great news that can’t wait to share it with the world.
 The invention was ready to launch.

 For a cost-effective approach to protecting an idea that solves a problem or does something new and different, consider filing a Provisional Patent Application (PPA).
 Particularly, include in the analysis the following factors

 1. Early bird gets the worm.

 As of March 16, 2013, the U.S. patent system started using a “first to file” system for patent applications.
 This means that even if someone invents it first, the product or idea is not protected from others making, using, or selling it until a patent application is filed.
 It is therefore essential to seek patent protection like a PPA as early as possible.